Dylpickle912/rocket-lab-usa-technical-assessment/README.md

 # Key Challenges
 - **Data Schema**
-  - The structure of the given seed data was non-relational.
-It seemed to have any combination of children and properties.
+  - The provided seed data was `non-relational` which I have not worked with too much.
-  - What brought me to the label `non-relational` is due to the lack of defined schema.
 This was a newer concept to me that I had to adapt to and really think outside the box about.
-I believe my approach of introducing a recursive Interface of `DataNode` was a good approach.
+I believe my approach of introducing a recursive Interface of `DataNode` was a solid approach and I believe the way I handled the data structure was optimal.
 - **Creating the Mock Database Within the Front-End**
-  - I have always had some sort of data to work with from a backend so learning how to develop a fake API that worked with non-relational data was a real curveball but I believe I came up with a good approach
+  - I have always had some sort of data to work with from a backend so learning how to develop a fake API that worked with non-relational data was a real curveball but I believe I came up with a good approach to figuring out how to structure the database schema.
+I would say creating the `DataService` took me the longest due to me having to create way to grab a specific node in the hierarchy using just a path.
+I believe my approach of using recursive methods to dive deeper into the child nodes was a great approach.
+Since creating non-relational seed data with a fake API isn't typically something you'd do in a production environment, I would say it is great that developing the rest of the app was smooth sailing after having to figure out this `DataService`